-When people learn I’m a user experience (UX) designer, they typically respond, “Oh, you make pretty pictures.”
+When people learn about user experience (UX) designers, they typically respond, “Oh, you make pretty pictures.”
 Well, not exactly (and it’s not UI either).
 When you work in UX design, your job is to solve problems digitally or physically.

 Now more than ever, it’s important that banks and credit unions understand what UX is in order to improve digital banking experiences for users.

 UX does not have to be beautiful.
 Three years ago, Forrester reported effective (not beautiful!)
 UX design had the potential to increase customer conversion rates up to 400%.

 Now, effective UX is becoming table stakes – 53% of users say they abandon mobile sites if a page’s load time takes longer than three seconds.
 90% of users report they stop using poorly performing apps altogether.

 These sites and apps could look amazing, but if they don’t meet user needs, users leave.
 If it’s not good looks that make users happy, then what’s the approach to keep digital banking users engaged?